ahmedbesbes/audiolizr/README.md

     docker run -it --rm -p 3000:3000 speech_to_text_pipeline:m57a6etzlg4imhqa serve --production
 ```

-Run the API from the Docker image and check that everything's running fine
+Run the API from the Docker image (with port forward) and check that everything's running fine from the host

 ```
 docker run -it --rm -p 3000:3000 speech_to_text_pipeline:m57a6etzlg4imhqa serve --production --api-workers 2
 ```

+Head over http://localhost:3000 to try out the API

 ### Deploy to EC2